12 Best Lats Exercises to Build a Bigger and Stronger Back

 Tips

-• Keep your body in a straight line throughout the movement to avoid swinging or using momentum.
+- Keep your body straight throughout the movement to avoid swinging or using momentum.

 4. One Arm Dumbbell Rows

-One arm dumbbell rows are a strength exercise that works your back muscles, specifically targeting your lats, rhomboids, and traps.
+One-arm dumbbell rows are a strength exercise that works your back muscles, specifically targeting your lats, rhomboids, and traps.

 How To Do

-• Bend your knees slightly and bend forward at the hips, keeping your back straight and parallel to the ground.
+- Bend your knees slightly and then bend forward at the hips.

-• Keeping your elbow close to your body, pull the dumbbell up towards your side, squeezing your back muscles at the top.
+- Pull the dumbbell up towards your side, squeezing your back muscles at the top.

 Tips